ChetanSatwik/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Data Preparation: Load the California housing dataset, extract features (first three columns) and targets (target variable and sixth column), and split the data into training and testing sets.

-2.Data Scaling: Standardize the feature and target data using StandardScaler to enhance model performance.
+1.Load the California Housing dataset and select the first three features as inputs and two target variables as outputs.

+2.Split the dataset into training and testing sets using an 80–20 ratio.

+3.Apply standard scaling to both input features and output variables for better model convergence.

+4.Initialize a Stochastic Gradient Descent (SGD) regressor and wrap it with a MultiOutput Regressor.

-3.Model Training: Create a multi-output regression model with SGDRegressor and fit it to the training data.
+5.Train the multi-output regression model using the scaled training data.

-4.Prediction and Evaluation: Predict values for the test set using the trained model, calculate the mean squared error, and print the predictions along with the squared error.
+6.Predict the outputs for the test data and apply inverse scaling to obtain original values.

+7.Evaluate the model performance by calculating the Mean Squared Error (MSE).

 ## Program:
 ```